CSID-DGU/2021-2-OSSProj-OTS-7/client/client_notice.md

 # OSS Notice | 2021-2-OSSProj-OTS-7 #

-This application is Copyright © (owner name).
+This application is Copyright © (Team OTS).
 All rights reserved.

 The following sets forth attribution notices for third party software that may be contained in this application.